michelbernils/terminus/_posts/2025-03-07-aws-solutions-architect.markdown

   * eg: AWS Local Zone in Los Angeles, California
 1. *Outposts*: Fully managed service that extends AWS infrastructure, services, APIs, and tools to on-premises data centers or co-location facilities.
   * eg: Banks can process transactions locally using Outposts while archiving data in AWS S3.

+# Cloud Adoption Framework (CAF)
+Helps organizations migrate to the cloud with a structured plan, focused em preparing the company, people and technology.

+1. Business: How cloud can aggregate value to the business.
+1. People: The employees understand the cloud scenario.
+1. Governance: Policies and Guardrails for the cloud.
+1. Platform: Migrate the workload to the cloud.
+1. Security: Ensure that the data is secured.
+1. Operation: Maintain the operation stable.

+# Well-Architected Framework (WAF)
+Grants that everything is efficient and safe.

+1. Security: Secure the data.
+1. Reliability: The system is working without failure.
+1. Performance: Being efficient with the resources.
+1. Cost Optimization: Maximize resources with lowest costs.
+1. Sustainability: Reduce the environment impact.

+# Serverless
+Cloud computing services that allow you to build and run applications without managing servers.

+1. Compute: AWS Lambda (runs functions on demand)
+1. Databases: Amazon DynamoDB (fully managed NoSQL database)
+1. Messaging & Integration: Amazon SQS (message queue), Amazon SNS (notification service)
+1. Storage: Amazon S3 (object storage for any type of data)
+1. APIs: Amazon API Gateway (manages REST and WebSocket APIs)
+1. Data Processing: AWS Step Functions (workflow orchestration), AWS Glue (serverless ETL)

 # IAM
 Service that helps you securely control access to AWS resources.